IRoninCoder/leaflet-react-fibers/README.md

 2. [react-leaflet](https://github.com/PaulLeCam/react-leaflet) react wrapper for leaflet which comes with hooks.

 ## Development
-Clone this repository and simply run `yarn storybook` or `npm run storybook`.
+Clone this repository and simply run `npm run storybook`.